yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 The system may refuse to proceed on some commands if the system clock is wrong.

 In FreeBSD, it is recommended to use both `ntpdate` and `ntpd`. `ntpdate` will set the clock when you first boot so it's close enough that `ntpd` will work with it.
-You can add the following to `/etc/rc.conf`:
+Add the following to `/etc/rc.conf`:

 ```
 ntpd_enable="YES"